-In this study, the effect that the stratospheric intrusion depth has on surface cyclogenetic forcing is studied in an idealised setting.
-Although the effect that stratospheric intrusions has on surface cyclogenesis is not a new concept (eg. Hoskins et al., 1985), this study examines the effect that stratospheric depth and intrusion characteristics has on surface cyclogenetic forcing in a systematic way.
-The systematic methodology utilised allows for a correlation between intrusion depths, widths, and intensities with the intensity of cyclogenetic forcing at the surface.
+In this study, the effect that the stratospheric intrusion depth has on surface cyclogenetic forcing is studied in an idealized setting.
+Although the effect that stratospheric intrusions have on surface cyclogenesis is not a new concept (e.g. Hoskins et al., 1985), this study examines the effect that stratospheric depth and intrusion characteristics have on surface cyclogenetic forcing in a systematic way.
+The systematic methodology utilized allows for a correlation between intrusion depths, widths and intensities with the intensity of cyclogenetic forcing at the surface.
 Although analytical-type analyses are possible in order to attempt to solve some of the issues addressed in this work, numerical experimentation is chosen due to the complexity of the analyses.
-The idealised numerical experimentation of PV intrusions aims to enhance our understanding of the effect PV intrusion depth has on surface cyclogenetic forcing as described in basic theoretical texts (eg. Hoskins et al. 1985) and corroborate the findings and hypothesis of the climatology by Barnes et al. (2021a) that deeper intrusions are responsible for deeper COLs and surface cyclone development.
+The idealized numerical experimentation of PV intrusions aims to enhance our understanding of the effect PV intrusion depth has on surface cyclogenetic forcing as described in basic theoretical texts (e.g. Hoskins et al., 1985) and corroborate the findings and hypothesis of the climatology by Barnes et al. (2021a), which is that deeper intrusions are responsible for deeper COLs and surface cyclone development.
 A collection of numerical experiments using the power of PV inversion is used.
-Various experiments using variations in the depth and intensity of the simulated intrusion as well as variations in the dynamical tropopause height are performed.
-This paper is organised as follows.
-Section 2 introduces the piecewise PV inversion algorithms used for the experiment as well as the various experimental setups for each test.
-The results of these tests are presented in Section 3.
-The results are finally discussed holistically, and conclusions are drawn in Section 4.
+Various experiments using variations in the depth and intensity of the simulated intrusion, as well as variations in the dynamical tropopause height, are performed.
+This paper is organized as follows.
+Section 2 introduces the piecewise PV inversion algorithms used for the experiment, as well as the various experimental setups for each test.
+The results of these tests are presented in Sect.
+3. The results are finally discussed holistically, and conclusions are drawn in Sect.
+4.